Unpacking Shinsei (新生) AKATSUKI; An Extended Translation Note and Analysis

 My name's Taki Ibuki.
 I aim to contribute to AKATSUKI by making the most of my unique Okinawa-born, American-raised background~♪

-Theme | Historical Lens | Assumed Intention | Counterpoint to Intention | |
+| Theme | Historical Lens | Example of an Intention | Applying Critical Analysis Lens | |

-The meaning of 本当の和風 has yet to be revealed | 本当の和風 ("True Japanese-style") might be about bringing in diverse perspectives and evolving Japan out from a monolithic cultural identity, or refer to something else entirely. | That's still assimilation.
-But even if it wasn't, the narrative insists on not explaining what this "feeling" is; it hasn't earned the benefit of the doubt. | ||
+| The meaning of 本当の和風 is yet to be revealed | 本当の和風 ("True Japanese-style") might be about bringing in diverse perspectives and evolving Japan out from a monolithic cultural identity.
+It might refer to something not entirely Yamato-Japanese, or refer to something else entirely. | That's still assimilation.
+If Okinawa is meant to be part of "true Japanese-style", it propagates assimilationist theory.
+Even if that is not the intention, the narrative insists on not explaining what the "feeling" of 本当の和風 is; it hasn't earned the benefit of the doubt. | ||

-AKATSUKI absorbs Ibuki’s 和 | Okinawans were largely expected to conform to the dominant Japanese identity, not the other way around. | Ibuki is progressive.
+| AKATSUKI absorbs Ibuki’s 和 | Okinawans were largely expected to conform to the dominant Japanese identity, not the other way around. | Ibuki is progressive.
 He’s actively shaping AKATSUKI too.
 He mentions contributing Okinawan and American sensibilities to redefine the group’s concept of 和. | In both the Legend of KAGETSU and his new self-introduction, Ibuki mentions both Okinawan and American influence.
 However, Keito only references Ibuki's American 和.
 As of right now, Ibuki takes on more Japanese 和 than he contributes Okinawan 和. | |

-和 is being redefined | During the Meiji-era, 和 was used to promote a sense of social harmony.
+| 和 is being redefined | During the Meiji-era, 和 was used to promote a sense of social harmony.
 This philosophy helped frame forced assimilation into Japan as a natural extension of shared identity. | In KAGETSU, 和 is reinterpreted to be something fluid and inclusive.
 At the same time, Keito denounces abiding by the social harmony of modern-day 和. | As mentioned before, the "diversity" taken on by AKATSUKI is Ibuki's American identity.
-As of right now, AKATSUKI hasn't adopted any Ryukyuan cultural influence. | |
+As of right now, AKATSUKI hasn't adopted any Ryukyuan cultural influence.
+The power to define 和 lies with Keito, not Ibuki. | |

-Tradition is being redefined | AKATSUKI has always "protected tradition".
-In KAGETSU, Keito reinterprets that tradition as 伝承3, not 伝統4.
+| Tradition is being redefined | AKATSUKI has always "protected tradition".
+In KAGETSU, Keito reinterprets that tradition as 伝承, not 伝統.
 This disavows always sticking to old customs, and protects old legends from being erased. | The power to define tradition lies with Keito.
 Ibuki influences it, but doesn't have authority on it. | ||

-Ibuki is a fighter in a brotherhood of fighters. | Japan used Okinawa as a “shield” during WWII, where civilians were sacrificed under the banner of national pride.
+| Ibuki is a fighter in a war unit. | Japan used Okinawa as a “shield” during WWII, where civilians were sacrificed under the banner of national pride.
 Okinawans were expected to fight and die for a nation that viewed them as expendable. | Ibuki can find camaraderie and belonging as a fighter, fighting alongside AKATSUKI.
-Souma refers to Shinsei AKATSUKI as his “brothers-in-arms”. | His personal bonds are meaningful, but framing his belonging in the war unit AKATSUKI as pride or honor is offensive, given Okinawa’s forced militarization and sacrifice. |
+Souma refers to Shinsei AKATSUKI as his “brothers-in-arms”. | Framing his belonging in the war unit AKATSUKI as pride or honor whitewashes Okinawa’s forced militarization and sacrifice during World War II. | |

 It's worth noting that Ibuki has other unresolved identity issues.
 The way he speaks about them in the Legend of KAGETSU suggests he’s felt excluded or out of place since his childhood in Okinawa.